-- The permanent works (i.e. the flood defence walls) will not encroach into Cork Harbour SPA and Glanmire Wood pNHA. - Wherever possible works on the flood defence walls will be conducted from the roadside to limit damage to riverine/estuarine and intertidal habitats along the toe of the walls and works. - Follow pollution prevention measures as detailed in Section 6.8.9.
+- No works shall take place downstream of Glanmire Bridge. - Localised temporary piling during the construction phase of the proposed scheme shall not take place downstream of Glanmire Bridge, which carries road L2999. - Temporary piling shall not take place during the hours of darkness. - Vibratory piling methods shall be used as a low noise alternative to impact piling. - Piling methods shall use a 'soft-start' approach to piling. - The permanent works (i.e. the flood defence walls) will not encroach into Cork Harbour SPA and Glanmire Wood pNHA.
+Wherever possible works on the flood defence walls will be conducted from the dry side to limit damage to riverine/estuarine and intertidal habitats along the toe of the walls and works. - Follow pollution prevention measures as detailed in Section 6.8.9.